The Office of Diversity Programs staff is here to help. Find out more about us below.

 Alumni Endowed Professor of Medicine, Division of Nephrology

-Dr. Ross previously served as the chief medical officer and director of ambulatory clinics for the St. Louis Regional Medical Center, the last public hospital in St. Louis.
-In 1997 he was appointed a charter and founding member of the St. Louis Regional Health Commission, which has leveraged over $400 million dollars to St. Louis to maintain an integrated network of safety net primary care clinics and public health services.
-He served as Chairman of the board of directors of the Missouri Foundation for Health, where he directed the Foundation’s creation of the nonprofit center, Health Literacy Missouri.
+Dr. Ross previously served as the chief medical officer and director of community health clinics for the St. Louis Regional Medical Center, a safety-net hospital in St. Louis.
+In 2001 he was appointed a charter and founding member, and recently strategic planning chair, of the St. Louis Regional Health Commission, which has leveraged over $500 million dollars to St. Louis to maintain an integrated network of safety net primary care clinics and public health services.
+He served as Chairman of the board of directors of the Missouri Foundation for Health, where he directed the Foundation’s creation of the nonprofit organization, Health Literacy Media, of which he serves as vice-chair.
 He served on the Institute of Medicine’s Health Literacy Roundtable, where he evaluated health literacy efforts at the international level.
-He is currently Chairman of the board of directors of the Mid-America Transplant Services Foundation, Chairman of the St. Louis City Board of Health, and a member of the CDC’s Health Disparities Committee, where he promotes diversity in the public health workforce.
-He is a founding associate editor of the new public health journal, Frontiers in Public Health Education and Promotion.
-He was recently elected to the Group on Diversity and Inclusion Steering Committee for the AAMC, where he focuses on strategic planning to advance faculty diversity and inclusion.
+He is former Chairman of the boards of the Mid America Transplant Foundation and the St. Louis City Board of Health, and a past member of the Center for Disease Control and Prevention’s Health Disparities Committee, where he helped incorporate social determinants of health in the CDC promotions framework and Healthy People 2020.
+In 2019 he was appointed to the St. Louis Economic Development Partnership, where he co-chaired the partnership’s strategic planning.
+He currently serves as chair of the Association of American Medical Colleges’ Advancing Holistic Review Committee, and is a founding associate editor of the public health journal, Frontiers in Public Health Education and Promotion.

-Dr. Ross is the principal investigator of the Epharmix E-Interventions for Medical Care Study and co-investigator of the APO l-1 GUAARD Replication Study.
-Dr. Ross has received numerous honors and awards, including the 2005 State of Missouri Martin Luther King Distinguished Service in Medicine Award, the 2009 Washington University Medical Center Alumni Faculty Achievement Award, the 2011 Health Literacy Missouri Trailblazer Award, the 2013 Samuel Goldstein Leadership in Medical Education Award, and he is a member of Alpha Omega Alpha.
+Dr. Ross has numerous scientific publications and is co-author of two books, Poverty and Place, published in 2019 by Lexington Press, and Charting the Path Forward for Low Income Women of Color, published in 2022 by Oxford University Press.
+He has received several distinguished honors and awards, including the 2005 State of Missouri Dr. Martin Luther King Distinguished Service in Medicine Award, the 2009 Washington University Medical Center Alumni Faculty Achievement Award, the 2013 Samuel Goldstein Leadership in Medical Education Award, the 2022 American College of Physician’s Oscar E. Edwards Memorial Award for Volunteerism and Community Service, and faculty induction into the Alpha Omega Alpha Medical Honor Society and Delta Omega Honorary Society in Public Health.
+He is the recipient of the 2020 Outstanding Scientist Trustee Award from the Academy of Science of St. Louis.
 A graduate of Yale University, he completed medical school at Washington University School of Medicine, an Internal Medicine residency at Vanderbilt University, and a Renal Fellowship at Washington University.
-He completed a Master’s of Science in Epidemiology at the Saint Louis University School of Public Health.
+He completed a Master of Science in Epidemiology at Saint Louis University School of Public Health.

 Read a message from Dr. Ross addressing diversity at the university »